 Persistent clogs are another matter.
 When greasy, hair-infused black sludge in water pipes accumulates in the P-trap, the branch waste lines or the sewer, you need the cavalry.
 This includes a water jet, an auger and maybe even a camera, so you can see what's going on.
 In some cases, you'll have to do some disassembling to get things cleaned out.

 When water backs up in a kitchen or bathroom sink, and plunging doesn't have any permanent effect, solid material may have collected in the bottom of the P-trap, creating a constriction that attracts more material.
 A sink auger may help, but its rotating cutting heads are more effective against mid-pipe clogs.
-The best way to clean the the pipes under the sink is to disassemble them and wash them out manually:
+The best way to clean drain pipe build-up and drain sludge in the pipes under the sink is to disassemble them and wash them out manually:

 Unscrew the nuts holding the P-trap to the sink tailpiece and the waste pipe in the wall.
 If you can't do this by hand, use adjustable pliers.

-Remove the P-trap carefully; hold it over a bucket and invert it to empty the water.
-Pull out the sludge and debris you can grab with your fingers, and drop that into the bucket.
+Remove the P-trap carefully.
+Hold it over a bucket and invert it to empty the water.
+Clear drain sludge and clean drain pipe build up by grabbing it with your fingers and dropping it into the bucket.

 Take the trap outside and wash it out with the jet from a garden hose.

-Bring the hose indoors -- if it won't reach the sink, use an adapter to connect it to the sink faucet.
-Spray water into the waste pipe.
-Spray carefully at first, in case it backs up, and then turn up the pressure to give the pipes a good cleaning.
+Bring the hose indoors.
+If it won't reach the sink, use an adapter to connect it to the sink faucet.
+Spray water in to clear black sludge in water pipes.
+Spray carefully at first, in case it backs up, and then turn up the pressure to ensure that you clean drain pipe build up.

-Insert an auger into the waste opening to clear blockages that the water can't clear.
+Insert a clean drain auger into the waste opening to clear blockages that the water can't clear.
 Once the auger pushes its way through the clog, spray with water to push the clog into the sewer.